 According to Frost & Sullivan, we are the number one express delivery operator in Southeast Asia by parcel volume in 2021 and 2022, with a market share of 22.5% in 2022, and we are one of the top players in China with a 10.9% market share by parcel volume for 2022.
 In 2022, we further expanded into new markets including Saudi Arabia, UAE, Mexico, Brazil and Egypt.
-During the Track Record Period, we incurred gross loss, operating loss and net operating cash outflow.
-Excluding the impact from fair value gain of financial liabilities at fair value through profit or loss, we had adjusted loss for each period during the Track Record Period.
+During the Track Record Period, we incurred gross losses, operating losses and net operating cash outflows.
+We expect that we will continue to record a net loss for our results of operations in 2023.